jchowlabs

 Why This Matters

-These three capabilities — page awareness, configuration awareness, and text-input awareness — are the building blocks for voice-assisted interfaces that are actually useful in professional settings.
+These three capabilities — page awareness, configuration awareness, and text-input awareness — are the building blocks for voice agent interfaces that are actually useful in professional settings.

-In each case, the assistant doesn’t just chat.
+In each case, the agent doesn’t just chat.
 It sees the screen, understands the current state, and provides relevant answers.
-That’s the difference between a voice interface and a voice assistant.
+That’s the difference between a voice interface and a voice agent.

 How It Was Built

 The key mechanism behind screen awareness is a client tool called get_current_page.
-Each time the assistant needs context, it calls this tool, which reads the current page URL and any interactive state exposed by the page’s components.
-The response gives the assistant a structured snapshot of what the user is looking at.
+Each time the agent needs context, it calls this tool, which reads the current page URL and any interactive state exposed by the page’s components.
+The response gives the agent a structured snapshot of what the user is looking at.

 Interactive elements on the page, like the toggle and text field above, sync their state to a shared JavaScript object.
 The tool reads from that object when called.
 No server is involved.
 No data is stored.
 The state lives in-browser for the duration of the session.